expo/expo/docs/pages/introduction/faq.md

 Expo is a framework for React Native, which is a library for building iOS and Android apps.
 React Native is similar to `react-dom` for web development, enabling you to run React on a particular platform, but it has a few key differences:

 - React Native does not support HTML or CSS.
-- Instead of using the DOM, React Native uses native components. `<View />` instead of `<div />`, for example.
+- Instead of using the DOM, React Native uses native components.
+For example, `<View />` instead of `<div />`.
 Native components are more performant than the DOM and provide a much nicer user experience.
 - Unlike React.js which has access to browser APIs, React Native uses custom native APIs.
 For example, instead of `navigator.geolocation`, you use `expo-location` to access the user's location.
 Custom native APIs are similar to browser APIs except you have full control over them.
 This means you can access new features before they are available in the browser.

 In the same way React.js frameworks help users create larger websites with ease, Expo helps users create larger apps with ease.
-Expo provides a suite of well-tested React Native modules that run on iOS, Android, and web.
+Expo provides a suite of well-tested React Native modules that run on Android, iOS, and the web.
 Expo also provides a suite of tools for building, deploying, and updating your app.

 </Collapsible>